Skype for Business Online key metrics to watch to assess your

 In this article, we will define the meaning of every metric that are compulsory to measure the ability of each of your locations in order to provide a descent Skype for Business end-user experience.

-As we mention in the RoboTech article, the GSX Robot User is the perfect tool to collect these data the way Microsoft recommends to.
+As mentioned previously, the GSX Robot User is the perfect tool to collect these data the way Microsoft recommends to.

 For more information about how the Robot Users are providing you with end-user experience metrics, please read this article >>